amitmse/in_Python_/Neural Network/README.md

 	- A multilayer neural network requires many repeated presentations of the input patterns, for which the weights need to be adjusted before the network is able to settle down into an optimal solution

-## This one round of forward and back propagation iteration is known as one training iteration aka “Epoch“.

-## 03. Convolutional Neural Networks
-	It used back propagation in a feedforward net with many hidden layers, many maps of replicated units in each layer, pooling of the outputs of nearby replicated units, a wide net that can cope with several characters at once even if they overlap, and a clever way of training a complete system, not just a recognizer.
-Later it is formalized under the name convolutional neural networks (CNNs).
-	They are primarily used for image processing but can also be used for other types of input such as as audio.

-	A convolutional neural network(CNN) uses a variation of the multilayer perceptrons.
-	A CNN contains one or more than one convolutional layers.
-These layers can either be completely interconnected or pooled.
-	Before passing the result to the next layer, the convolutional layer uses a convolutional operation on the input.
-Due to this convolutional operation, the network can be much deeper but with much fewer parameters.
-Due to this ability, convolutional neural networks show very effective results in image and video recognition, natural language processing, and recommender systems.
-	Convolutional neural networks also show great results in semantic parsing and paraphrase detection.
-	They are also applied in signal processing and image classification.
-	CNNs are also being used in image analysis and recognition in agriculture where weather features are extracted from satellites like LSAT to predict the growth and yield of a piece of land.

 ## Algorithm